iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 In the example above, we specified only one success criterion.
 In particular, we stated that the mean latency exhibited by the candidate version should not exceed the threshold of 200 milliseconds.
 At the end of each iteration, _iter8-controller_ calls _iter8-analytics_, which in turn analyzes the metrics of interest (in this case, only mean latency) against the corresponding criteria.
 The number of data points analyzed during an experiment is cumulative, that is, it carries over from iteration to iteration.

 The next step of this tutorial is to actually create the configuration above.
-To that end, you can either copy and paste the yaml above to a file and then run `kubectl apply -n bookinfo-iter8 -f` on it, or you can run the following command:
+To that end, you can either copy and paste the YAML above to a file and then run `kubectl apply -n bookinfo-iter8 -f` on it, or you can run the following command:

 ```bash
 kubectl apply -n bookinfo-iter8 -f https://raw.githubusercontent.com/iter8-tools/iter8-controller/v0.2.1/doc/tutorials/istio/bookinfo/canary_reviews-v2_to_reviews-v3.yaml